isabella232/workfront-course-map.pt-BR/help/learning-programs/enhanced-analytics-program.md

 ---
-title: Analítica aprimorada
+title: Análise aprimorada
-description: mapeando cursos do workfront one para cursos da experience league
+description: Mapeamento de cursos do Workfront One para cursos da Experience League
 exl-id: a3aaa1f8-047e-4d5b-9740-3526a378689d
 source-git-commit: c43fb577b22dddb61c76adb0a3351c0777852a69
-workflow-type: tm+mt
+workflow-type: ht
 source-wordcount: '55'
-ht-degree: 0%
+ht-degree: 100%

 ---

-# Analítica aprimorada
+# Análise aprimorada

-No momento, estamos no processo de reconstrução do conteúdo deste curso para o Experience League.
+No momento, estamos no processo de reconstrução do conteúdo deste curso para a Experience League.
 Pedimos desculpas pelo transtorno.
 Esperamos ter esse conteúdo do curso online em breve.

 <!---Learn how to manage your current work and plan future work more accurately by identifying data trends.